byomakase/time-addressable-media-store-tools/README.md

 This solution contains a Web UI and associated tools to be used to help adoption and understanding of the AWS implementation of the [BBC TAMS API](https://github.com/bbc/tams).
 AWS have created an open source sample implementation of that API [here](https://github.com/awslabs/time-addressable-media-store).
 This solutions is designed to be used with that implementation.

+**NOTE: This solution is not designed to be used in a Production environment.
+It is designed for dev use cases where a tools is required to help visualise the contents of a TAMS store.**

 ## Pre-requisites

 This solution requires a running deployment of the [TAMS API](https://github.com/awslabs/time-addressable-media-store).